 What is the Precise Heat Pressure Cooker?

-The Precise Heat™ KTELPCS 6.3Qt Electric Pressure Cooker with Stainless Steel Inner Pot features 6 cooking functions, 1000 watts of power, and a 4 digit display.
-The electric pressure cookers are designed to provide protection from overpressure, over-temperature, and leakage.
+The Precise Heat™ KTELPCS 6.3Qt Electric Pressure Cooker with Stainless Steel Inner Pot features 6 cooking functions, 1000 watts of power, and a 4-digit display.
+The electric pressure cookers are designed to protect from overpressure, over-temperature, and leakage.

 What's the Problem?

 Pressure cookers build up an extreme amount of heat quickly, and they can easily lead to an accident.
 If the safety features that are designed to prevent the lid from opening during pressurized conditions malfunction, the pressure cookers could explode, causing severe burns and other injuries.
 Pressure cookers can also cause damage to your home, and in some cases, even death.